graycenw/academic-kickstart/content/home/research_experience.md

   location = "Norman, OK"
   date_start = "2013-12-01"
   date_end = "2015-06-01"
-  description = """As an Honors Research Assistant Program-funded student in the lab of Dr. Ann West, Graycen prepared purified mutant proteins to study the kinetics of the Sln1/Ypd1 hybrid two-component signaling system in yeast."""
+  description = """As an Honors Research Assistant Program-funded student in the lab of Dr. Ann West, I prepared purified mutant proteins to study the kinetics of the Sln1/Ypd1 hybrid two-component signaling system in yeast."""

 [[experience]]
   title = "Graduate Research Assistant"